ramthiagu/bot-education/README.md

 ##  Quick Start

+To begin, satisfy some pre-reqs and go through an example using the .NET Bot Builder SDK.
+This introductory lab is located in this repository [here](labs/Lab_Getting_Started.md).

-Begin with "Bot Framework Developer's Introduction" guide (COMING SOON) for a 0 to 60 style walk-through of creating your first bot and publishing it, and consuming it within Skype.
+Next, turn to the "Bot Framework Developer's Introduction" guide (COMING SOON) for a 0 to 60 style walk-through of creating your first bot and publishing it, and consuming it within Skype.

 You'll need Visual Studio (2015 preferably - Community Edition is fine), the Bot Emulator, and the Bot Template.
 Instructions in the guide.